 • Enclose your check or money order made payable to "United States Treasury" and write your EIN, "Form 944," and "2016" on your check or money order.
-Don't send payment to Form

-Form 944 to the address provided in the Instructions for Form 944
+Don't send payment to Form and some it with your payment and Form 944 to the address provided in the Instructions for Form 944.